llxxbb/Nature/README.md

 ## Pain pot
 ![Alt text](doc/img/幻灯片4.jpg)
-Communication between services is unreliable, we should do a lot of work for retrying and idempotent, but this is a complex, repetitive and hard task to do.
+Communication between services is unreliable,
+It would be a complex, repetitive and hard work for checking, retrying and ensuring data idempotent, It would spend our much time and money on it.

 ![Alt text](doc/img/幻灯片5.jpg)
 Service is the owner of data, and control the entry for the data.